LWVCA Action Priorities

-Continue updates and advocacy on issues and legislative bills affecting our environment and natural resources, such as climate change, clean energy, the Conservation Bank, water quality, the Automatic Stay, etc. Plan a public forum on "Preparation and Recovery: Climate Change and Sea Level Rise in the Charleston Area" for mid-November 2016 or spring 2017.
-Format will include expert speakers to assess how well the Charleston area is developing resilience to disastrous events.
-Resilience in this context is "the ability of individuals, communities, and systems to prepare and plan for, absorb, recover from, or more successfully adapt to actual or potential adverse catastrophic events and chronic stresses."
+Continue updates and advocacy on issues and legislative bills affecting our environment and natural resources, such as climate change, clean energy, the Conservation Bank, water quality, the Automatic Stay, etc. Build on the 2016 public forum on "Preparation and Recovery: Climate Change and Sea Level Rise in the Charleston Area."

 Transportation Action Priorities